Guiiilhermee/pointcash/README.md

 In this version, the user can add any number on account number and PIN and set the option that you wish.

+In options the user can choose number 1, 2, 3, 4 or 5.

+1. Deposit
+2. Withdraw
+3. Transfer
+4. Check Balance
+5. Exit

+Between 1 and 3 enter with the desired amount to make what you wish

+Option 4 will show up your balance and option 5 will finish your operation.

 ## Features

 ### Existing Features